 However, since Cornus is primarily used in Chinese medicine, there are no studies of potential interactions with Western medicines.

-Cornus is an antidiuretic and should not combine with diuretics.
+Cornus is an antidiuretic, so don’t combine with other diuretics.

 In TCM, Cornus is not for cases of chronic damp-heat, persistent erection of penis, flaming fire of the life gate, or painful and difficult urination.